 Common wisdom has it that the larger an airline is, the easier it is to be profitable in an increasingly difficult environment.
 But as the cases of Iberia, part of the International Airlines Group (IAG), and the much smaller Aer Lingus show, that is not always true.
 IAG has to focus a lot of attention on returning Iberia to profitability, but the carrier is facing additional headwinds this year: higher operating costs, structural disadvantages and an unhappy workforce.
 No quick ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Aer Lingus Climbs Back As Iberia Descends".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Aer Lingus Climbs Back As Iberia Descends".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.